 - 8. AM Template worksheets

-- a) AM21.Read-Me
+- a) AM22.Read-Me

-- b) AM21.Entity Input Schedule 0 (S0)
+- b) AM22.Entity Input Schedule 0 (S0)

 - This table is to identify the Volunteer Group, contact information, reporting dates and reporting currency.

-- c) AM21.Entity Input Schedule 1 (S1)
+- c) AM22.Entity Input Schedule 1 (S1)

 - This table is to identify legal entities within the Volunteer Group and corresponding financial information.

-- d) AM21.Entity Input Schedule 2 (S2)
+- d) AM22.Entity Input Schedule 2 (S2)

 - This table is to provide information on the carrying value and required capital for all entities in the Volunteer Group before and after de-stacking of the entities.
 This table will include the adjustments to de-stack entities and adjust for intra-group arrangements, accounting differences and other adjustments to be defined.
 Each row in this table should correspond to an entry in Schedule 1.

-- e) AM21.Financial Instruments Schedule 3 (S3)
+- e) AM22.Financial Instruments Schedule 3 (S3)

-- This worksheet is to be used to gather necessary information to test various levels of possible adjustments to increase the Volunteer Group's available capital based on the concept of structural subordination applied to senior or other subordinated debt issued by the Volunteer Group. - f) AM21.Scaling Options Schedule 4 (S4) and Schedule 5 (S5) - This worksheet lists predetermined countries, and provides factors for scaling, as available, to set required capital at a comparable basis.
-It also allows for set scaling options and will accommodate scaling of capital requirements for non-insurance entities. - g) AM21.Summary by Entity Category Schedule 6 (S6) and Schedule 7 (S7) - This worksheet applies the scaling options at the legal entity level and provides an example of what different testing options would look like for each category.
+- This worksheet is to be used to gather necessary information to test various levels of possible adjustments to increase the Volunteer Group's available capital based on the concept of structural subordination applied to senior or other subordinated debt issued by the Volunteer Group. - f) AM22.Scaling Options Schedule 4 (S4) through Schedule 6 (S6) - This worksheet lists predetermined countries, and provides factors for scaling, as available, to set required capital at a comparable basis.
+It also allows for set scaling options and will accommodate scaling of capital requirements for non-insurance entities.
+Scaling options are applied at the legal entity level and provide an example of what different testing options would look like for each category.
 In practice, the preferred way to handle the many options for scope, grouping and testing criteria that are included in the AM data collection is to have the results of those options calculated in the background from the input worksheets.
-The results are shown side by side in the AM21.Summary worksheet to reflect a top-level summary. - h) AM21.Summary Schedule 8 (S8) through Schedule 10 (S10) - This worksheet provides summary AM ratios for the Volunteer Group and compares options for financial instruments and scaling that are included in the AM data collection. - i) AM21.Supp Reporting (optional) Schedule 11 (S11) through Schedule 14 (S14) - This worksheet contains optional supplementary reporting that would be used for benchmark analysis. - j) AM21.Param - This worksheet provides parameters used for the AM data collection.
+The results are shown side by side in the AM22.
+Summary worksheet to reflect a top-level summary. - g) AM22.Summary Schedule 8 (S8) through Schedule 10 (S10) - This worksheet provides summary AM ratios for the Volunteer Group and compares options for financial instruments and scaling that are included in the AM data collection. - h) AM22.HLP 1 Schedule 100 (S100) and Schedule 101 (S101) AM22.HLP 2 Schedule 102 (S102) and Schedule 103 (S103) AM22.HLP 5 Schedule 104 (S104) through Schedule 106 (S106) - These worksheets request certain data that may be used to perform an assessment as to whether the AM provides comparable outcomes to the ICS. - i) AM22.Param - This worksheet provides parameters used for the AM data collection.